 Top: Palmer in first, Gibb third.
 Winnipeg Tribune (source)

 Bottom: Headline, August 18, 1944, Winnipeg Free Press

 The highlight of the meet was the 100-yard race which was opened up to the best runners in the province.
 It was a showdown between two athletes-turned-soldiers.
-Winnipeg's own provincial champion runner Sandy Gibb of the Canadian Army verses sprinter Ken Palmer of the Australian Air Force.
+One was Winnipeg's own provincial championship holder Sandy Gibb of the Canadian Army verses sprinter Ken Palmer of the Australian Air Force.
 The race was thrilling but it was Palmer who won, Gibb placed third.

-Thanks, presumably, to a keen-eyed promoter, athletes who attended the meet were worked into Owens' program.
+Thanks, presumably, to a keen-eyed promoter, athletes who attended the meet were worked into Owens' program at the baseball game.
 On Monday August 21 he raced Sandy Gibb and his older brothers Andy and Tom, also runners, in handicapped race.
-Sandy was given a three yard lead and his brothers six.
+Sandy was given a three yard lead while his brothers got six.
 Sandy won.
 The following night, Sandy Gibb and Ken Palmer were reunited in a 100 yard race with Owens.
 As expected, the Olympian won in a time of 10.2 seconds with Gibb coming in a close second.